 In 1927, Mount Pleasant Church was deconsecrated and offered for auction.
 Out of respect for the people interred, it was decided that the cemetery would not be sold and would remain undisturbed.
 The church was eventually demolished and its materials were carried away for use in other buildings.
 The only remaining trace of the church today is its date stone at the present day cemetery.

-Munn's Cemetery is located on the southeast corner of Sixth Line and Dundas Street.
-It was established circa 1820 on land that was originally owned by Daniel Munn.
+Munn's Cemetery is located at 2579 Sixth Line, on the southeast corner of Sixth Line and Dundas Street.
+It was established in 1820 on land that was originally owned by Daniel Munn.
 A 1953 newspaper article about the cemetery cites Daniel Munn's headstone as being the oldest in the cemetery.
 Unfortunately the headstone has been lost or so badly eroded that the location of the grave is not known.
-It is believed that Daniel Munn lies in the vicinity of his wife Millicent, who is also buried in Munn's Cemetery.
+It is believed that Daniel Munn lies nearby his wife Millicent, who is also buried in Munn's Cemetery.

 The earliest settlers of Trafalgar Township built community schools and churches.
 Daniel Munn, who owned the land around Sixth Line and Dundas Street that eventually became the hamlet of Munn's Corners, built a log cabin school on his property which doubled as a church on Sundays.
 Around 1820, Daniel Munn responded to the need for a cemetery by selling a small plot of his land for a moderate price to a group of local yeomen who were responsible for the establishment of what we now know as Munn's Cemetery.